nickjj/dotfiles/README.md

 *If you're not comfortable blindly running a script on the internet, that's no problem.
 You can view the [install script](https://github.com/nickjj/dotfiles/blob/master/install) to see exactly what it does.
-Each section is commented.
+The bottom of the file is a good place to start.
 Sudo is only used to install system packages.
 Alternatively you can look around this repo and reference the config files directly without using any script.*

+*Please understand if you run this script on your existing system and hit yes to some of the prompts your config files will get overwritten.
+Always have good backups!*

-You can also run the script without installing system packages:
+**You can also run the script without installing system packages:**

 ```sh
 bash <(curl -sS https://raw.githubusercontent.com/nickjj/dotfiles/master/install) --skip-system-packages
 ```

-The above can be useful if you're using an unsupported distro of Linux in which you'll need to install the [dependent system packages](https://github.com/nickjj/dotfiles/blob/master/install) on your own beforehand.
+The above can be useful if you're using an unsupported distro of Linux in which case you'll need to install the [dependent system packages](https://github.com/nickjj/dotfiles/blob/master/install) on your own beforehand.
 Besides that, everything else is supported since it's only dealing with files in your home directory.